coltekin/ud-docs-tr/_tr-dep/case.md

 The case relation is used for any case-marking element which is treated as a separate syntactic word (including prepositions, postpositions, and clitic case markers).
-Case-marking elements are treated as dependents of the noun or clause they attach to or introduce.
+Case-marking elements are treated as dependents of the noun or clause they attach to.

 In Turkish, case marking is typically done through suffixation, in which case the case-marked word will carry the appropriate [Case](tr-feat/Case) feature.